 The following instructions may be helpful when preparing for your upcoming surgery.
 Please do not hesitate to call if you have any last-minute questions.
-We can be reached at Campbell Office Phone Number 408-371-7616 during regular business hours.
+We can be reached at Ueno Dental Center Phone Number 408-371-7616 during regular business hours.

 You should receive your pre/post-operative prescriptions with this instruction sheet.
 For your convenience, please have them filled prior to your scheduled surgery unless they have been previously phoned into the pharmacy of your choice.
 Please bring your filled prescriptions with you to your appointment.

 It may be important to stop taking aspirin and non-steroidals such as Motrin and Advil, 7-10 days prior to your surgery.
 If you are taking Coumadin or another blood thinner, remember to discontinue them as directed.
 If you take antibiotics premed, please take it as directed before your surgery.
 You will feel better if you have eaten prior to surgery unless you are being sedated.
 We keep the office cool, so dress warmly.
 You may bring your cell phone to listen to music if you like, or we will provide you with headphones and you can watch TV during your procedure.
 Each room is equipped with Comcast cable so you can watch most basic cable channels.

 In order to evaluate your progress and healing, we will see you for a post-operative check during the first 1-2 weeks.
 In most cases, after surgery, we will also look forward to seeing you back for a periodontal maintenance cleaning and an examination of tissue maturation about 10-12 weeks following the surgery.